ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Determining Successful Establishment

 Implementations may select the criteria by which a leaf node is considered to be successfully connected differently on a per-protocol basis.
 If the only protocol being used is a transport protocol with a clear handshake, like TCP, then the obvious choice is to declare that node "connected" when the last packet of the three-way handshake has been received.
-If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network {{unconnected-racing}}.
+If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network, see further {{unconnected-racing}}.

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
-If the protocol stack involves both TLS and TCP, an implementation may determine that a leaf node is connected after the TCP handshake is complete, or it may wait for the TLS handshake to complete as well.
+If the protocol stack involves both TLS and TCP, an implementation could determine that a leaf node is connected after the TCP handshake is complete, or it can wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.
+To avoid the issue of TLS possibly failing, the implementation should not generate a Ready event for the Connection until TLS is established.

 If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Parameters actually work over the available paths, then the transport system should notify the application with an InitiateError event.
 An InitiateError event should also be generated in case the transport system finds no usable candidates to race.

 ## Establishing multiplexed connections {#establish-mux}

-Multiplexing data streams over a connection of a single transport Protocol Instance requires, at minimum, two things: 1) the transport Protocol Instance must be able to know the beginning and the end of messages, in order to know what to assign and multiplex / demultiplex; 2) there must be an identifier that allows to decide which stream a message is assigned to.
-When a new stream is multiplexed on an already existing connection, there is no need for a connection establishment procedure -- every stream can be assumed to immediately be available.
+Multiplexing several Connections over a single underlying transport connection requires that the Connections to be multiplexed belong to the same Connection Group (as is indicated by the application using the Clone call).
+When the underlying transport connection supports multi-streaming, the Transport System can map each Connection in the Connection Group to a different stream.

-When the Connections that are offered to an application by the Transport System are multiplexed, the Transport System may implement the establishment of a new Connection by simply beginning to use a new stream of an already established transport connection.
-This, then, means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
-Therefore, when a Transport System's "Initiate" Action is called without Messages being handed over, it cannot be guaranteed that the other endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event may not be called upon an active endpoint's Inititate.
+Thus, when the Connections that are offered to an application by the Transport System are multiplexed, the Transport System may implement the establishment of a new Connection by simply beginning to use a new stream of an already established transport connection and there is no need for a connection establishment procedure.
+This, then, also means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
+Therefore, when the Initiate action of a Transport System is called without Messages being handed over, it cannot be guaranteed that the other endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event may not be called upon an active endpoint's Inititate.
 Instead, calling the ConnectionReceived event may be delayed until the first Message arrives.